 in question hails from Paris.
 She sings about a dozen different songs familiar in children's lore and in a manner that is perfectly astonishing.
 (14)

 No doubt this referred to an exhibition, likely the first in Toronto, of the Bébé Jumeau Phonographe doll which was manufactured by the well-known French doll maker, Emile-Louis Jumeau, with a bisque head and using a tiny clockwork mechanism and removable celluloid cylinder invented

 by the highly-respected clock and automaton maker, Henri Lioret.
-This marvelous device was introduced to the public in an article in the children's scientific journal, La Nature, on December 9, 1893.
+This marvelous device was introduced to the public in an article in the scientific journal, La Nature, on December 9, 1893.
 The doll was advertised as a talking, singing

 doll that recited up to 30 words.
 Marketed for several years through 1900, the Bébé Jumeau Phonographe doll was more durable than the earlier Edison phonograph doll, encountered fewer mechanical failures and subsequently survived in greater numbers.

 It was never mentioned by name in any early Toronto newspaper.